lichuan/askcoin/README.md

    ![start](res/start.jpg)

-   you can run the command ***tail -f log/askcoin.log*** to check the log's output generated, waiting for your full node to synchronize to the latest block
+   you can run the command ***tail -f log/askcoin.log*** to check the log's output generated, waiting for your full node to synchronize to the latest block (new miners can use the "merge point" to dramatically reduce synchronization time, you can refer to [***askcoin-merge-point***](https://github.com/lichuan/askcoin-merge-point.git) for more information)

 4. If you haven't registered an account before, you need to execute ***gen_privkey*** to generate a new private key: